PRINSUS-RIsk/SUS-Risk/research/work-packages.md

 ### Data Sources:

-- Individual data of all Italian FADN farms from 2008 to most recent available data (CREA-PB)[^1]
+- Individual data of all Italian FADN farms from 2008 to most recent available data (CREA-PB)
-- Historical climatic data and data on anomalies and historical yield data on selected crops at subregional level (ISTAT and CNR)[^1]
+- Historical climatic data and data on anomalies and historical yield data on selected crops at subregional level (ISTAT and CNR)

 ### Deliverables: